 Lori Witt (chair), Mark Barloon, Chia Ning, Timothy Olin

-The history department believes that one of the most important ways in which people establish who they are is through an accounting of what they have done over time.
+The History, Anthropology, Religious Studies, and Philosophy faculty believe that one of the most important ways in which people establish who they are is through an accounting of what they have done over time.
 Since all human activities provide resources for this understanding, the history department includes in the study of history all social and cultural activities in which people have engaged.
 History is more than past politics.
 To insure that its students have the opportunity to know the variety that characterizes the human experience, the history department offers courses in all periods from ancient to modern and in most regions, including the Middle East, Africa, Asia, Europe and America.

 Since history involves more than the simple setting forth of facts, the department exposes its students to the variety of interpretations and arguments that have characterized historians’ study.
 It also seeks to make them aware of the difficulties in coming to agreement in these matters.
-The department intends that engagement in such investigation assists students in developing their reasoning skills, as well as advanced reading and writing skills, which provides excellent preparation for graduate and professional study.
+The department intends that engagement in such investigations assists students in developing their reasoning skills, as well as advancing their reading and writing skills, which provides excellent preparation for graduate and professional study.

 In addition to the standard major, the history department offers two options that lead either to certification in secondary education or an emphasis in public history.
 Course work in cultural anthropology, archaeology, art history, cultural and historical geography, and environmental studies is encouraged depending on individual student interests.